 Current Activities

-This book examines how constructive and destructive conflicts have changed the degree of class, status, and power inequality in America since 1945.
+It examines how constructive and destructive conflicts have changed the degree of class, status, and power inequality in America since 1945.
 It assesses how the conflicts contributed to the increasingly hyper class inequality, which has many unfortunate consequences.
 Contrariwise, it examines conflicts that contributed to some increases in status equality, notably of African Americans and women.
 Finally, it analyzes the conflicts that yielded varied and uneven changes in power inequality for different kinds of people.

 This book indicates how the destructively conducted conflicts contributed to the many contemporary antagonistic divisions threatening U.S. democracy.
 Numerous specific conflicts at the national and local level are analyzed, including constructive conflict transformations.
 These social science analyses enable judgments to be made of better ways of contending that might have avoided the adverse consequences of many destructive conflicts in the past.
 The core ideas of the constructive conflict approach are tested as they were or were not applied to struggles relating to class, status and power inequalities in America.
 Moreover, and importantly, the book suggests how applying the core ideas of the constructive conflict approach can help overcome the current political and societal distress in the U.S. and avoid and overcome its many destructive conflicts.

-Most Recent Book Publications
+Other Recent Book Publications

 Conflict and Collaboration: Better or Worse Relations